 Click here to read more about this very meaningful gift.

-Again, take a look below at the creative genius of P. Allen Smith and how he used tree branches to decorate this arbor, welcoming guests to his downtown home.
+Again, take a look at the creative genius of P. Allen Smith and how he used tree branches to decorate this arbor, welcoming guests to his downtown home (left, and below.)

 Just last week, while vacationing at Lake Tahoe, I walked by this simple fence the homeowner had decorated with tree branches.

 While it may not last long with Tahoe’s heavy snows, it blends in beautifully with the surrounding forest.

 I was lucky enough to visit one of Patrick Dougherty’s installations in Palo Alto, and since then I’ve been a HUGE fan of his.